 Our books are long-form research-based works.
 All books published at ePress are double-blind peer reviewed.

 ePress periodically publishes monographs that offer a treatise on a single subject authored by current and full-time members of staff.
 All monographs are double-blind peer reviewed.

-Theses reviews highlight emerging knowledge generated by postgraduate students from various Unitec programmess and are authored by current and full-time members of Unitec staff.
+Thesis reviews highlight emerging knowledge generated by postgraduate students from various Unitec programmes and are authored by current and full-time members of Unitec staff.
 The reviews are edited by ePress and are a contribution to the research environment by the review authors.

-ePress currently has one journal in production, Whanake: The Pacific Journal of Community Development.
-Established in 2015 by Unitec Social Practice Pathway (formally the Social Practice department), Whanake is a bi-annual publication, published in May and November, with its own website www.unitec.ac.nz/whanake/.
+Whanake: The Pacific Journal of Community Development.
+Established in 2015 by Unitec Social Practice Pathway (formerly the Social Practice department), Whanake is a bi-annual publication edited by John Stansfield and Gavin Rennie.
 All academic articles are double-blind peer reviewed.
-For more information on Whanake please visit the website.
+For more information on this journal, including submission guidelines, please visit the Whanake website.

-An innovative area of publishing for ePress, a forum is curated into a proceedings document which includes an introduction contextualizing key themes emerging from discussions, text from the key-note speech, summaries of each presentation, and a curated counterpoint chapter.
+An innovative area of publishing for ePress, a forum is curated into a proceedings document which includes an introduction contextualising key themes emerging from discussions, text from the keynote speech, summaries of each presentation, and a curated counterpoint chapter.
 Both the introductory and counterpoint chapters are double-blind peer reviewed.

 ePress periodically publishes research report papers that highlight findings of completed research projects by current members of staff and their research associates.
 All papers are double-blind peer reviewed.